raguay/ModalFileManager/README.md

       - components                  Here are all the Svelte components for the UI
       - modules                     These are JavaScript Helper files with the data structures used.
       - stores                      This directory contains all the Svelte Store items
-      - FileManager.svelte          This is the main program
+      - Start.svelte                This is the main program to start MFM.
       - main.js                     This installs the main program into the HTML
   - app.go                          This is the go language application backend
   - main.go                         This is the go language main routine.